Breathe Better with Whole-Home Air Filtration in East Syracuse

 These filters stay fresher longer too, typically between three to six months.

-There are several different types of electronic filtering systems you can add in your home.
+There are a couple of electronic filtering systems you can install in your home.

-Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, made elsewhere in your home.
+Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+And minimize ozone, a known lung irritant, created elsewhere in your home.